PhobicRemnant/Path-Planning/README.md

   - A* on a 2D map with multiple robots.
   - Live configuration of start and goal points.
   - Have a menu, humans love a good menu.
+  - Create a random map for the planner to solve.

 ## Python: